 Students who remain at their site after their official date of completion of contracted training are no longer working under the auspices of the PsyD program.
-Therefore, the PsyD program is relieved of responsibility for problems that arise for the first time after the date of the official end of the contracted training.
+Therefore, the PsyD program is relieved of responsibility for problems that arise after the date of the official end of the contracted training.